EngineHub/CraftBookDocs/source/install.rst

 **CraftBook can’t be used on Realms, Windows 10, Bedrock, or Pocket Edition versions.** These versions of Minecraft have limited or no mod support. :(

-Before you install CraftBook, you will first have to have a server that supports Bukkit plugins, such as Paper or Spigot.
+Before you install CraftBook, you will first have to have a server that supports Paper plugins, such as Paper or one of its forks.

-While you can use either, we strongly recommend using `Paper <https://papermc.io/>`_ as it allows CraftBook to work better and also perform better.
-See `here <https://madelinemiller.dev/blog/paper-vs-spigot/>`_ for further reasons to use Paper over Spigot.
+While you can use forks of Paper, we strongly recommend using `Paper itself <https://papermc.io/>`_ as many forks are known to be unstable and break plugins.
+See `here <https://madelinemiller.dev/blog/using-paper-forks/>`_ for further reasons to use Paper over its forks.

 .. note::